Internet Explorer 5: History

 The actual release of Internet Explorer 5 happened in three stages.
 First, a Developer Preview was released in June 1998 (5.0B1), and then a Public Preview was released in November 1998 (5.0B2).
 Then in March 1999 the final release was released (5.0).
 Version 5.01, a bug fix version, was released in December 1999.
-Internet Explorer 5 Macintosh Edition had been released a few months earlier on March 27, 2000, and was the last version of Internet Explorer to be released on a non-Windows platform.
+Internet Explorer 5 Macintosh Edition had been released a few months earlier on March 27, 2000, and was the final version of Internet Explorer to be released on a MacOS platform.
 Version 5.5 for Windows was released in June 2000, bundled with 128-bit encryption.
 It dropped support for several older Windows versions.

 A 1999 review of IE5 by Paul Thurrott described IE5 in ways such as, "Think of IE 5.0 as IE 4.0 done right: All of the rough areas have been smoothed out..", "....comes optionally bundled with a full suite of Internet applications that many people are going to find irresistible.", "IE 5.0 is a world-class suite of Internet applications."

 Microsoft ended all support for Internet Explorer 5.5 SP2, including security updates, on December 31, 2005.
 Microsoft continued to support Internet Explorer 5.01 SP4, according to its Support Lifecycle Policy; however, this support was ended on July 13, 2010.